We are in search of educators who would like to join the TWT team! Maybe it's time you took the leap.

 It's been several months since I've written for Two Writing Teachers.
 In December my son was born, and I was on maternity leave until a few weeks ago.
 Then, in March I pushed aside all excuses and did the Slice of Life Story Challenge.
 Every day in the month of March I recruited my four year old daughter to tell… Continue reading A Mini-Crash-Course on Oral Storytelling

 How do we compare a country with a fairly homogeneous population of five and a half million people, with less than 5% of the population in poverty, to the United States?
 Well, forty years ago, when Finland was overhauling their education system and studying models from other countries, they could have followed our lead and jumped on our No Child Left Behind bandwagon, eventually moving to high-stakes testing and teacher assessment as a means to improve education.

-I wish we could change the world by creating powerful writers forever instead of indifferent writers for school. —Mem Fox I just want to take a deep breath and read those words again.
+I wish we could change the world by creating powerful writers forever instead of indifferent writers for school. ---Mem Fox I just want to take a deep breath and read those words again.
 Exactly.
 "Powerful writers forever instead of indifferent writers for school."
 Sigh.
 This is why I'm thankful for writing workshop.
 It helps us… Continue reading Teach the Writer